In this knowledgebase article, we’ll discuss how to fix the Submitted URL marked ‘noindex’ error that appears in the Google Search Console.

 4.4 Search Engine Visibility

 In addition to the above steps, make sure that the Search engine visibility option is unchecked in WordPress.
-For that navigate to the left side of WP admin dashboard > Settings > Reading.
+For that navigate to the left side of the WordPress admin dashboard → Settings → Reading.

 If this option is checked, then even if Rank Math options are set to Index, the website as a whole will be marked as NoIndex.
 It may discourage search engines from indexing all web pages even if you have got good content and relevant keywords.